iamvk2002/CodeClauuse-Image-background-Remover/README.md

 - **HTML**: Provides the structure and layout of the web pages.
 - **CSS**: Handles the styling of the user interface for a visually appealing design.
+- **Bootstrap**: Incorporates Bootstrap for responsive layouts, components, and styles.
 - **JavaScript**: Implements dynamic functionalities, handles user interactions, and communicates with the remove.bg API.
 - **remove.bg API**: Integrates the powerful machine learning algorithms of the remove.bg API to perform the actual background removal process.